ChonPaSa/FullStack-example/README.md

 - When the user scrolls down the page, the menu should stick to the top of the browser’s view port and always be visible.

-## CSS
-Pick the framework that you like the most, or build everything from scratch.
-If you use a preprocessor, remember to send us the compiled files together with your sources.

-## PHP
-Frameworks, libraries or just your own creation: that’s all good for us.
-We like it when your code is object-oriented though.

 ## MySql
 You will find the structure of the database in the folder ./database/